drandreaskrueger/chainhammer/parity.md

 ##### There is a [README.md --> quickstart](README.md#quickstart), and a [reproduce.md](reproduce.md) ...

-... so if you have any intution or knowledge how to accelerate parity or how I am using it, then please replicate my setup, and then start modifying the parameters of the network of parity nodes, with e.g. `parity-deploy.sh` - until you get to better TPS rates.
+... so if you have any intution or knowledge how to accelerate parity -or how I am using it wrong-, then please replicate my setup, and then start modifying the parameters of the network of parity nodes, with e.g. `parity-deploy.sh ...` - until you get to better TPS rates.

 Then please alert us how you did it.